TheTechOddBug/lon-mirror/README.md

 18. Repository Structure

 omnia/
-inference/
-lenses/
-meta/
-runtime/
-gov/
-omega_set.py
-sei.py
-iri.py

 examples/
 tests/
 docs/

-All modules are:

-deterministic
-standalone
-import-safe
+experiments/

 ---

 19. What OMNIA Is Not

-OMNIA is not:

-a model
+Not a model.

-an evaluator

-a policy
+Not a policy.

-a decision system
+Not a decision system.

-a truth oracle

-a narrative framework

 OMNIA is a measurement instrument.